GoogleCloudPlatform/compute-video-demo-chef/README.md

-1. In order for duplicate this demo, you'll need a [Service Account](https://developers.google.com/console/help/#service_accounts) created for the appropriate authorization.
-Navigate to *APIs &amp; auth -&gt; Credentials* and under the OAuth section, *Create New Client ID*.
+1. In order for duplicate this demo, you'll need a [Service Account](https://developers.google.com/console/help/#service_accounts) for the appropriate authorization.
+You may use the existing default Service Account, or you can create a new one.
+If you create a new one, navigate to *APIs &amp; auth -&gt; Credentials* and under the OAuth section, *Create New Client ID*.
 Make sure to select *Service Account*.
-Google will generate a new private key and prompt you to save the file and let you know that it was created with the *notasecret* passphrase.
-Once you save the key file, make sure to record the *Email address* that ends with `@developer.gserviceaccount.com` since this will be required in your Chef recipes.
+Download the *P12 key* and save the file.
+The passphrase for the P12 key is *notasecret*.
+Also make sure to record the *Email address* that ends with `@developer.gserviceaccount.com` since this will be required in your Chef recipes.